bernieplug/eepelican/content/blog/seo_part_2.md

 If you're already an Amazon vendor, you probably know all about Fulfillment by Amazon, or FBA.
 Amazon does *not* directly consider fulfillment method in its ranking algorithm.
 That being said, there are a lot of related factors that Amazon *does* consider.
 These include order processing speed, reliability of shipping, in-stock rate and many more shipping-related metrics.
 Implementing FBA will help improve most of these factors.

-If you're already using FBA, great.
+If you’re already using FBA, great.
 A lot of extra SEO benefits apply to you.
-If you aren't using it, you likely have your reasons, but bear with me.
-It could help your SEO efforts out quite a bit.
+If you aren’t using it, you likely have your reasons, but consider the benefits mentioned above.
+FBA could help your SEO efforts out quite a bit.

 ### Conclusion